jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 ### Hitches

+To attach a rope to an object.
+{:.tangent}

 - **Double constrictor knot, or slipped variant.** This binding serves well as a simple hitch.
 - **Trucker’s hitch (fixed-loop variant, well locked).**
-  Start with a secure binding (not pictured).
-Follow that with a fixed upper loop (e.g. alpine butterfly).
+  Make a fixed upper loop (e.g. alpine butterfly).
 Pass the end around an object and back through the upper loop.
 Tighten lower loop by pulling end back toward the object, then clamp the end to the lower loop with a half-hitch.
 Lock that half hitch with a secure binding (e.g. strangle knot).

 ![][truckers-hitch-photo]
 *A secure trucker's hitch*